 HEALTH AND SAFETY

-The camp takes every precaution to provide a safe and healthy environment for campers.
-Our camp nurses live at camp during the camping season and manage our Health Lodge, which is available 24-7.
+The DPF 4-H Camp takes every precaution to provide a safe and healthy environment for campers.
+Our camp Health Staff live at the camp health lodge 24 hours during the camping season.

-In the event of minor or injury at camp, the camp nurse will treat the camper.
-If necessary, the camper may be examined by a local pediatrician.
-This summer there will be no overnight stay in the infirmary of our Health Lodge.
-If a camper is injured or becomes ill parents will be notified right away and asked to pick up their child.
-There will be no over the counter drugs such as Tylenol, or Aspirin permitted this year.
-When an injury is serious or outside treatment is required.
-All fees are the parent’s responsibility.
+In case of a minor injury and/or illness at camp, the camp Health Staff will assess the camper’s health condition.
+For more severe or prolonged symptoms there will be no overnight stay in the infirmary of our Health Lodge.
+If a camper is injured or becomes ill, parents will be notified right away and required to pick up their child promptly.
+No over-the-counter drugs will be dispensed at camp unless specifically sent with the camper and a Health Provider’s written order.
+When a medical condition is serious or outside physician assessment is required, ALL fees are the parent’s responsibility.
 A copy of the front and back of your insurance card is required by the pediatrician.

 EMERGENCY MEDICAL TREATMENT